 - Mount Jamie Mine

-- Property has a 12km strike length and falls along the intersection of key geological structures - Pipestone Bay St Paul Deformation Zone, Golden Arm Structure, and the NT Zone
+- Property has a 12km strike length and falls along the intersection of key geological structures - Pipestone Bay St Paul Deformation Zone and the NT Zone

 - Major gold deposits in the Red Lake Gold District are associated with regional scale deformation zones